Sew Half-Square Triangles Easier (and More Accurately!)

 Give It a Spin

-You can also make trimming oversized triangle-squares easier with a rotating cutting mat.
+You can also make trimming oversized half-square triangles easier with a rotating cutting mat.
 The mat spins, so you can trim on all four sides of the block without needing to reposition your block, ruler, or body.
-Elizabeth loves her OLFA 12" rotating cutting mat, which as a bonus, fits inside her project bin, so she can easily take it to a retreat.
+I love my OLFA 12" rotating cutting mat, which as a bonus, fits inside many standard project bins, so you can easily take it to a retreat.

 Buy the OLFA cutting mat on Amazon or Fat Quarter Shop.